AIForMobility/datasets/README.md

 # datasets
+A repository to:
-A repository to host scripts that prepare data for training, download assets from internet, ...
+- host scripts that prepare data for training
+- download assets from internet
+- ...